explosion/spaCy/README.rst

 Cython. spaCy is built on  the very latest research, but it isn't researchware.
-It was designed from day one to be used in real products. spaCy currently supports English and German,  as well as tokenization for Chinese, Spanish, Italian, French, Portuguese, Dutch, Swedish, Finnish and Hungarian.
+It was designed from day one to be used in real products. spaCy currently supports English and German,  as well as tokenization for Chinese, Spanish, Italian, French, Portuguese, Dutch, Swedish, Finnish, Hungarian and Bengali.
 It's commercial  open-source software, released under the MIT license.

 💫 **Version 1.6 out now!** `Read the release notes here. <https://github.com/explosion/spaCy/releases/>`_